realmar/Tamandua/README.md

 ```

 #### Generic data collection plugin
-If you do not want to reuse any functionality of any of those base classes, you may inherit directly from the `src.interfaces.IPlugin` interface and implements its members.
+If you do not want to reuse any functionality of any of those base classes, you may inherit directly from the `IPlugin` interface and implements its members.
 The pluginManager will now know how to treat your "custom" plugin.

 Eg.:
 ```python